 You must be:

-Your complaint will not be taken up if you do not fulfil all the criteria for the application.
+Your complaint will not be taken up if you don't fulfil all the criteria for the application.

 There is no prescribed time limit for local authorities to make a decision on high hedge complaints.
 However, we aim to investigate and provide feedback to a complainant within three months of the complaint being registered.